square/shift/ui/shift-client/README.md

 ## Option descriptions
 * `--id`: the id of the migration you want to act on.
 Can get this from the response of a successful `shift-client create migration` command
 * `--lock-version`: the most recent lock-version of a migration.
 This is used so that we know a migration's status hasn't changed without you knowing.
 Can get this from the response of any successful command
-* `--run-type`: the type of run to approve a migration with (options are: short, long, nocheckalter).
+* `--runtype`: the type of run to approve a migration with (options are: short, long, nocheckalter).
 When you run `shift-client get migration` on a migration that is in the "awaiting_approval" step, the available actions in the JSON response will look something like `["approve_short", "approve_long"]`.
-That means that when you run `shift-client approve migration`, you must supply either `--run-type short` or `--run-type long`.
+That means that when you run `shift-client approve migration`, you must supply either `--runtype short` or `--runtype long`.
 A short run is one that runs an alter directly on a table.
 A long run is one that uses pt-osc.
 A nocheckalter run is one that uses pt-osc with the --nocheck-alter flag.
 * `--auto-run`: this option can be passed to `shift-client start migration` and `shift-client resume migration`.
 When it is used, the migration will automatically rename tables after it is done copying all of its rows (instead of waiting for human interaction). `shift-client enqueue migration` automatically sets this to true
 * All of the other options should be pretty self explanatory